-5.1.3 Research and development
+5.4 Research and development

-Identify any arrangements for undertaking research, development and any extension/adoption activities, including any intellectual property rights and other conditions of use that will apply.
+Arrangements for undertaking research, development and any extension/adoption activities, including any intellectual property rights and other conditions of use that will apply are documented here or in a Schedule.

 This could include research to improve understanding of pests not currently in New Zealand, research to improve surveillance or research into approaches and technologies to support eradication and/or preparation for pest management.